cguintob/BTL_humidity_code/README.md

 from the command line to keep everything in the command line.
 It is important to note that to do this, `aht10.ino`, `AHTxx.cpp`, and `AHT10xx.h` must be contained in a folder.
 Otherwise, the code will not work.

+### Geekom PC
+First, the Arduino client `arduino-cli` must be installed onto the PC and placed in the directory where the code will be run.
+Once it is installed, we can compile and upload the Arduino script using the following commands:

+`./arduino-cli compile -b [BOARD NAME] [FILE PATH]/[FILE NAME]` `./arduino-cli upload -p [PORT] [FILE PATH]/[FILE NAME]`

+The flag `-p` stands for "port," which is used above.
+The flag `-b` stands for "board," which is the Arduino board recognized by the IDE (if the board isn't recognized, it must be installed).
+One can find the board name of the Arduino by running the following command:

+`./arduino-cli board list`

+The board name will be under the "FQBN" column, which stands for "Fully Qualified Board Name."
+The file path and name are self explanatory.

 ## USING `sensorData.py`